- What Happens If We Breakup While Living Together?

 Don’t just “fall into” a relationship.

-Once you’re single again, you need to identify the traits in a partner that you need to ensure longevity, as well as the traits that will encourage you to be a better person (and definitely not Captain-Save- A-Ho).
+Once you’re single again, you need to identify the traits in a partner that you need to ensure longevity, as well as the traits that will encourage you to be a better person (and definitely not Captain-Save-A-Ho).
 Make a mental or actual list of these (semi) deal breaker qualities and don’t sway from it when you meet a potential partner.
 You’ll thank us in the long run.

 Your list might include items like, “doesn’t drink”, “likes to travel”, or “isn’t more than 5 years younger than me”.
 Make sure to keep them in mind when you’re dating so that you don’t fall into the same traps again.

 Don’t get stuck on repeat.
 You’re only fooling yourself and you’re only wasting time with someone who isn’t going to work out – yet again.
-Use our quiz to find out the best way to break up with her.
+Use our quiz to find out the best way to break up with them.

-Getting Yourself Back into the Dating Game
+Getting Yourself Back into the Dating Game!

 For some people, it’s easy to just start dating again straight away.
-You take our quick quiz for advice on how to break up with your girlfriend and you think you’ll be able to jump right back in – but that may not be the case.
+You take our quick quiz for advice on how to break up with your partner and you think you’ll be able to jump right back in – but that may not be the case.
 Your recent ex might even jump straight back on the dating bandwagon, rebound dating, much to your horror.
 Each person is different when it comes to the time that they feel is the right to date again.
 A month, three months, six months, a year?
 Two years?
 Want to know when to start dating after a breakup or how long after a breakup to start dating?
 Whenever!

 At some point it becomes time to put yourself out there again, ready or not.
 Getting back into the dating game can be tough, especially if it has been a long time since you dated, or if you feel you’re not quite over your ex just yet.